FelisDiligens/Fallout76-QuickConfiguration/What's new.md

+### What's new in v1.11.4

+Hi everyone,

+with this update I added the server status of Fallout 76 to the home page.
+This way, you can check if the game is online or in maintenance before you start it.

 ### What's new in v1.11.3h1? - Hotfix 1

 Fixed an issue where drag and drop into the mod list would fail if the mod list was empty.